 Call for Entries

-The International Museum of Dinnerware Design’s Fifth Biennial Juried Exhibition
+International Museum of Dinnerware Design’s Seventh National Biennial Juried Exhibition

-Entry Fee: $35 per entry/piece (with a maximum of 3 images per entry) payable by check or PayPal
+Entry Fee: $35 for up to 3 entries (with a maximum of 3 images per entry*) payable by check or PayPal

-This exhibition is about sustaining the planet by dining on insects (entomophagy).
-Whether the perspective is “yup” or “yuck” the intention of this juried exhibition is to showcase the best in contemporary dinnerware as it relates to the theme Entomophagous Dining (Eating Insects) through the creation of specialized dinnerware or sculptural work relating to the topic, no larger than 18” in all dimensions, as created by artists and designers in all media from the United States and Canada.
-Accepted design drawings should be no larger than 18” x 24” dry-mounted ready for installation.
-The International Museum of Dinnerware Design is the only museum in the world devoted to the subject of dinnerware, international in scope, no material limitations, including functional ware, ancient to futuristic, and fine art referencing dinnerware.
+The intention of this juried exhibition is to showcase the best in contemporary dinnerware as it relates to the theme Chopsticks.
+This is explored through the creation of specialized dinnerware, 2D and 3D work relating to the topic, in all media, created by artists and designers from the United States.
+Dinnerware and 3D work should be no larger than 18″ in any dimension.
+Design drawings, paintings and photographs should be no larger than 18” x 24” and mounted or framed to be ready for installation.
+The International Museum of Dinnerware Design is the only museum in the world devoted to the subject of dinnerware.
+It is international in scope and has no material limitations.
+It includes functional ware, ancient to futuristic, and fine art referencing dining.

 Eligibility and Rules:

 No media restrictions.
-Open to all artists and designers in the U.S. and Canada.
-Each entry must demonstrate the artist’s/designer’s personal interpretation of the theme Entomophagous Dining (Eating Insects) whether that be in the form of a functional piece or sculpture or design concept model or drawing.
-Work should be no larger than 18” in all directions (except in the case of design drawings).
+Open to artists and designers over 18 years of age and residing in the United States.
+Each entry must demonstrate the artist’s/designer’s personal interpretation of the theme Chopsticks whether that be in the form of a functional piece or sculpture or design concept model or drawing, painting or photograph.
+Work should be no larger than 18” in all directions (except in the case of design drawings, paintings and photographs which may be 18″ x 24″).
 Entries will be juried on creativity/innovation and artistic merit/aesthetics.
-If an entry is a functional piece, then it is strongly suggested that one of the images include actual insects in or on the work.
-No wall pieces will be accepted except in the case of accepted design drawings, which must arrive dry-mounted and ready for installation and should not exceed 18” x 24.”
+If an entry is a functional piece, then it is strongly suggested that one of the images include chopstick cuisine.
+No wall pieces will be accepted except in the case of accepted design drawings, paintings and photographs, which must arrive appropriately mounted and framed to be ready for installation.
 All work must have been completed in the last two years.
 Work submitted may not include perishable materials.
-Please include the dimensions of the work, as well as materials, along with a brief biography and artist’s/designer’s statement about this particular work.
-The work does not need to be for sale; however, the International Museum of Dinnerware Design will retain a 30% commission on any work sold during exhibition.
+Please include the dimensions of the work, materials, and a brief biography and artist’s/designer’s statement about this particular work.
+The work must be for sale.
+The International Museum of Dinnerware Design will retain a 30% commission on any work sold during exhibition.

 Application deadline and fees: